Search-Adaptor: Embedding Customization for Information Retrieval

-Full fine-tuning \citep{howard2018universal} can be the straightforward way of utilizing the paired query-corpus information.
-However, if the number of paired samples is small, tuning all the weights of a model might yield overfitting and poor generalization \citep{lin2023speciality}, especially in the presence of distribution shifts.
-In addition, full fine-tuning can be costly from a computational perspective as it requires large memory.
-There are multiple parameter-efficient fine-tuning methods such as prompt tuning \citep{lester2021power,li2021prefix}, LoRA \citep{hu2021lora}, partial fine-tuning \citep{zaken2021bitfit}, and various adapters \citep{houlsby2019parameter,ruckle2020adapterdrop}.
-Those models only fine-tune a subset of the parameters in LLMs, which reduces the risks of overfitting and provides computational gains.
-As a common bottleneck, all of these methods need full access to the LLM's parameters to fine-tune the model, which may not be possible with API-based LLMs.
+Various LLMs have been proposed to extract embeddings from raw text, with the notable ones including the Sentence T5 \citep{ni2021sentence}, OpenAI Embedding APIs \cite{openai-text-embedding} and Google Embedding APIs \cite{gcp-text-embedding}.
+However, one fundamental limitation of pre-trained LLMs is that they cannot utilize retrieval-specific target task data, that are in the form of positively relevant query-corpus pairs.
+Even with a small amount, using such data for tuning is expected to significantly improve information retrieval capabilities.
+Conventional fine-tuning \citep{howard2018universal} can be one straightforward way of utilizing the paired query-corpus information.
+However, if the number of paired samples is small, tuning all the weights of a model might yield overfitting and thus poor generalization \citep{lin2023speciality}, especially in the presence of distribution shifts.
+In addition, it can be costly from a computational perspective as it requires large memory.
+There are multiple parameter-efficient tuning methods such as prompt tuning \citep{lester2021power,li2021prefix}, LoRA \citep{hu2021lora}, partial fine-tuning \citep{zaken2021bitfit}, and various adapters \citep{houlsby2019parameter,ruckle2020adapterdrop}.
+These approaches only tune a subset of the parameters of LLMs, aiming to reduce the risks of overfitting and bringing computational gains.
+As a common bottleneck, all of these methods need full access to the LLM's parameters to tune the model, which may not be possible for LLMs with API-based inference-only access.